camilotejeiro/camilotejeiro.github.io/_posts/2015-09-29-special-relativity-a-few-thought-experiments.md

 I am sharing some of these notes with you, perhaps it helps someone :).

-_You can click the links and see the pdf's in the embedded GitHub viewer or click the raw button in Github to download the pdf files directly._
+_You can click the links and see the pdf's in the embedded GitHub viewer or click the raw button in Github to download the pdf linked_files directly._

 [Special Relativity, A Few Thought Experiments](https://github.com/camilotejeiro/book_learning_notes/blob/master/physics_for_poets-4ed-robert_march/chapter_9-the_birth_of_relativity/chapter_9-the_birth_of_relativity.pdf)